 Like an ordinary mortgage, a lifetime mortgage is secured against your home.
-You still own your home and you or your beneficiaries still gain from any increase in value, offset by interest accruals.
+You still own your home and you or your beneficiaries can still gain from any increase in value, offset by interest accruals.
 A percentage of your property's value is released as a lump sum.
 This can be taken as a one-off payment, but drawdown schemes let you take an initial sum, followed by further amounts within a predetermined limit when required.

 Interest is charged on the amounts you have received.
 The interest is compounded so you don't make any monthly payments unless you select an interest-only lifetime mortgage.
 Although some variable rate products are available, the majority of lifetime mortgages carry a fixed interest rate.
+Those with variable rates must be capped (have an upper limit) for the life of the mortgage.
 When you die or move into long-term care and the property is sold, rolled-up interest is eventually payable with the capital repayment.

 Your age and your property's value determine the sum you can borrow.
-As a rule of thumb, if you're aged 65, with a home worth £250,000, you could typically borrow up to £80,000.
+You can normally borrow up to 60% of the value of your property.
+How much can be released is dependent on your age and the value of your property.
 If you survive for many years, rolled-up interest could mean your debt would overtake your property's value, but a 'no negative equity' guarantee is usually available.
-Some schemes offer inheritance protection' to ensure the property's value can't be entirely wiped out.
+Some schemes offer 'inheritance protection' to ensure the property's value can't be entirely wiped out.